REPUTATION MANAGEMENT AT SACHS MARKETING GROUP

 Online reputation management (ORM) is vital for businesses – both online and brick-and-mortar.
 Nothing that's said on the internet ever truly goes away, but online reputation management involves addressing the negative comments with positive press to counteract it.

 That positive press must be well-optimized to have a chance at ranking.
 The idea is that by situating all positive content in the top 10 results – all the results on the first page of the Google search results – you can get rid of the harmful negativity.
-This works on the basis that causal searchers will not go beyond page one of the results.
+This works on the basis that casual searchers will not go beyond page one of the results.
 A 2013 study revealed approximately 92% of all traffic from an average search goes to results on the first page, and once moving to page two, the traffic drops by 95%.

 WHO CAN BENEFIT FROM ORM?

-Honestly – everyone with a business stands to benefit from having a team of people keeping track of what's being said about their business, but much of the time, it's businesses that have fallen victim to bad press that get the most benefit.
-If you can answer yes to any of these questions, then it could be the answer you're looking for.
+Honestly – everyone with a business stands to benefit from having a team of people keeping track of what's being said about their business; but much of the time, it's businesses that have fallen victim to bad press that get the most benefit.
+If you can answer yes to any of these questions, then it could be the answer you're looking for:

 - Has something happened in your business that makes you look bad in the search engines?

 - Is business suffering because of what people are saying about your company?

 - Have you taken steps to improve the negative things people are talking about?
 Think about the damage companies suffer as a result of product recalls.
 They have to do a lot of work to rebuild trust and credibility – ORM is part of that work.
 Only seek to fix your online reputation if you are confident you won't end up in the same boat in a few months.

 That said, it's never a bad idea to have a plan of action in place should your business get caught off-guard by a storm of negative press.
 Even if you don't actively have a need for mitigating bad press right now, we can help create a plan of action so that if something goes awry you know what to do to keep the situation from getting any worse.
 Every marketing strategy should include some form of reputation management.